-Dr. RICHARD MOLLICA (Harvard University): Theres going to be many, many, many, many hundreds and hundreds of organizations - big, little and small doing mental health work in Haiti.
+RICHARD MOLLICA: There's going to be many, many, many, many hundreds and hundreds of organizations - big, little and small doing mental health work in Haiti.
 And they all have their own agenda and their own donors and their own goals.

 SPIEGEL: Apparently, while mending a broken leg is pretty straight forward process, mending a broken heart is much more fraught.
 In fact, according to Sandro Galea, former director of the Center for Global Health, organized mental health responses to major disasters are really relatively new.

-Mr. SANDRO GALEA (Director, Center for Global Health, Former): The big shift in the field came after the Vietnam War.
+SANDRO GALEA: The big shift in the field came after the Vietnam War.

 SPIEGEL: And so, after Okalahoma City, and 9/11, and Katrina, mental health professionals rushed in to help.
 But in 2007, according to Sandro Galea, two big research reviews came to a very clear conclusion about this practice, known as debriefing.

-Mr. MOLLICA: Its kind of the bible now of how to approach survivors, psychologically, in the acute phase.
+MOLLICA: It's kind of the bible now of how to approach survivors, psychologically, in the acute phase.

-Mr. MOLLICA: You cant find your son.
+MOLLICA: You can't find your son.
 Well, this is who you need to talk to at the Red Cross to find your son.
-You dont have enough of water for tonight.
+You don't have enough of water for tonight.
 This is who you need to work with, you know, to get water for yourself.